emmarcaber/Nackingspol/README.md

 ## Nackingspol
-Nackingspol is a desktop application and a water refilling station transaction management system.
+A desktop application and a water refilling station transaction management system.

 ### Features
 1. Accounts Management.
 An Administrator can create accounts for managers and cashiers.